NieneB/InternshipReport/index.md

 #### Kadaster parcels 1830

 Data from the cadastre were also supplied by the RCE, showing the plots and parcels as they were in 1830.
-And can be used to refer the fieldnames to.
+And can be used to refer the field-names to.
 The dataset is in projection RDnew(EPSG28992).

 #### Water bodies